All Episodes

 I mean, how in the world can you teach an American history class and tell your students that the founding fathers were atheists?

-If you've ever read George Washington's farewell address, his inaugural address, or the Thanksgiving address, the first you you cannot read any of those things, and if you're teaching American history, I would assume that you've been taught those things somewhere along the line in your own education.
+And if you're teaching American history, I would assume that you've been taught those things somewhere along the line in your own education.

 Anyway, I'm a little long here.

-I got a brief timeout, ladies and gentlemen.
+I got a brief time out, ladies and gentlemen.

-Sit tight, much more straight ahead.
+Much more straight ahead.

 Maha Rushi.

-You know something, folks, I've been noticing uh today, last night and today, be it in print, be it broadcast.
+You know something, folks, I've been noticing today, last night and today, be it in print, be it broadcast.

-Now I'm puzzled about this for two reasons.
+Now, I'm puzzled about this for two reasons.

 A, why are they referring to him as a Democrat fundraiser?

-Normally the drive bys would just be referring to him as disgraced fundraiser, if they would even be doing that.
+Normally, the drive-bys would just be referring to him as disgraced fundraiser, if they would even be doing that.

-Uh but every one of them, I don't think it's Fox, PMS and BC, CNN, the newspapers, disgraced former The second question I have is how come the people that took the money from the disgraced former fundraiser are not themselves disgraced.
+The second question I have is, how come the people that took the money from the disgraced former fundraiser are not themselves disgraced?

 Yes, for his Ponzi scheme.